-- Document completion of 30 hour service project Must be approved by your advisor by October 1 of the P2 year and finished with signed documentation submitted by April 15 of the P2 year. - Document completion of required immunizations Must be completed with a form approved as being completed by the Cosiano Health Center being submitted to the College no later than 4/15 of the P2 year.
-Please note - the Hepatitis B series takes a minimum of 8 months to complete, so it needs to be started prior to the beginning of September in the P2 year. - Obtain American Heart Association Basic Life Support for Healthcare Providers certification - This requirement must be fulfilled in the first two weeks of May following the end of the P2 academic year and be submitted no later than May 15th of that year.
-Students will be scheduled for the course offered through the College of Pharmacy during the week after final exams (exact dates to be announced separately).
-You will have already paid for this via fees.
-While you can take it elsewhere, please be aware that you will need to schedule that yourself, probably pay separately and will not receive any refund from the College of Pharmacy for the fee already paid. - Document completion of a tuberculosis check You must have a valid tuberculosis check at least once a year starting prior to your P3 year.
+Service project (30 hours) - Must be approved by October 1 of the P2 year and finished with signed documentation submitted by April 15 of the P2 year.

+Tuberculosis check - You must have a valid tuberculosis check at least once a year starting prior to your P3 year.
 If you plan to use the Cosiano Health Center (CHC), you must receive a two-step PPD test from them between 3/1 and 4/15 of the P2 year.
 Please note, this test requires four visits to the CHC over an approximately 2-3 week period of time.
 In all cases, a valid tuberculosis test must be documented by the CHC (if you did it elsewhere, give the CHC your proof) and submitted to the College prior to 4/15 of the P2 year.
 You will then need to have an update during March/April.
 Please don't wait to do this.